DavidMcMorrow/Accela-Test/README.md

 On another note:
 During the test I was called up for a Covid-19 Vaccine from my local GP as I had put myself on the cancelation list.
 So from about 12:45 to 13:25 I was in the doctors getting the vaccine, hence why it took me longer than expected.
-I can provide a cert, if this effects more score in the test.
+I can provide a cert, if this effects my score in the test.